scorpiontornado/Fencing-Helper/readme.md

 # Readme

+To use this program, run "python3 main.py" on a shell with Python installed.

 ## About
 This is a program made as part of my IB Computer Science IA, in which students are required to code a solution to a real-world problem.